OPSergio/Perseo/README.md

 **Decision Guide**

 Use **Wald** when:
-- ⚡ Speed is priority
+- Speed is priority
-- 📊 Standard GAMLSS families (NBI, GG, LOGNO)
+- Using standard GAMLSS families (NBI, GG, LOGNO)
-- 💻 Limited computational resources
+- Limited computational resources
-- 🔢 Large sample sizes (n > 30 per group)
+- Large sample sizes (n > 30 per group)

 Use **LRT** when:
-- 🎯 Maximum statistical rigor required
+- Maximum statistical rigor required
-- 🔬 Complex/unusual families
+- Working with complex or unusual families
-- 📐 Small sample sizes (n < 30 per group)
+- Small sample sizes (n < 30 per group)
-- ⏱️ Computational time is not a constraint
+- Computational time is not a constraint

 ---